CasmirO-Source/Bioinformatics-Professional/README.md

 #  Multiomics Data Simulation and Analysis Pipeline

 This was one of my favourite projects to complete.
-While I only completed it with transcriptomics and metabolic data, you could add more data sets and increase difficulty of the scripT.
+While I only completed it with transcriptomics and metabolic data, you could add more data sets and increase difficulty of the script.
 All of this while giving a very different perspective of what’s happening inside a cell or an organism.
+It was also quite the challenge for me to create and would aid me greatly in my preparation for postgraduate studies

 This repository contains a pipeline for simulating, processing, and visualising multiomics datasets (transcriptomics and metabolomics).
 It is designed as part of a bioinformatics learning portfolio, demonstrating core concepts in data simulation, preprocessing, integration, and visualisation.